 One common misconception to keep in mind is that superworms should not be refrigerated.
 Although they are similar to mealworms, and even come from the same genus, it's important to know that they should not be raised in the same fashion.
 Basically, putting your superworms in the refrigerator will not do them well, unlike mealworms.

 Black soldier fly larva are some of the most beneficial critters you can feed your pets.
 We raise them because they are a diverse snack that can also offer a nutritional boost for any diet.
 They are also known as phoenix worms, rept worms, or calciworms.
 But no matter what they're known as, let it be known that they are an excellent source of protein for your pet.

 But if you're an avid gardener, then the BSFL can benefit you with their exceptional composting abilities.
 These guys are voracious eaters, and will rapidly devour a well fed compost bin.
+They are the best composting worm because they will consume meats, dairy, egg, citrus, and many other foods that traditional composting can't tolerate.
 Their waste product (called BSFL Frass), is a coveted fertilizer that reaps many nutritional benefits for plants.

 Unknown to many reptile owners, the Discoid Roach is an excellent feeder insect, that is very similar to dubia roaches, and which makes them a great feeder.
 They have more moisture, protein, and calcium than dubias.
 For these reasons, many breeders consider discoid roaches to be a superior feeder insect.
 And the difference between the discoid and dubia roach goes well beyond just nutritional value.

 Another important feeder is that discoid roaches are legal in the state of Florida.
 As many Florida residents know too well, dubia roaches are outlawed.
 This means that discoids are a wonderful alternative, because they are welcomed by the swampy state of Florida.